Skandinaviska Enskilda Banken AB publ Purchases Shares of 12,900 Balchem Co. (NASDAQ:BCPC)

 Skandinaviska Enskilda Banken AB publ purchased a new stake in shares of Balchem Co.
-(NASDAQ:BCPC) during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor purchased 12,900 shares of the basic materials company’s stock, valued at approximately $1,259,000.
+(NASDAQ:BCPC) in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm purchased 12,900 shares of the basic materials company’s stock, valued at approximately $1,259,000.

-Other large investors have also added to or reduced their stakes in the company.
-FMR LLC boosted its holdings in Balchem by 85.3% during the second quarter.
-FMR LLC now owns 408,171 shares of the basic materials company’s stock worth $38,719,000 after buying an additional 187,946 shares in the last quarter.
-Bank of Montreal Can lifted its holdings in Balchem by 67.2% during the second quarter.
-Bank of Montreal Can now owns 129,260 shares of the basic materials company’s stock valued at $11,842,000 after purchasing an additional 51,953 shares in the last quarter.
-Nuveen Asset Management LLC lifted its holdings in Balchem by 31.8% during the second quarter.
-Nuveen Asset Management LLC now owns 200,101 shares of the basic materials company’s stock valued at $18,982,000 after purchasing an additional 48,287 shares in the last quarter.
-State of Wisconsin Investment Board lifted its holdings in Balchem by 390.8% during the second quarter.
-State of Wisconsin Investment Board now owns 55,950 shares of the basic materials company’s stock valued at $5,307,000 after purchasing an additional 44,550 shares in the last quarter.
-Finally, Conestoga Capital Advisors LLC lifted its holdings in Balchem by 4.8% during the third quarter.
-Conestoga Capital Advisors LLC now owns 931,676 shares of the basic materials company’s stock valued at $90,960,000 after purchasing an additional 43,026 shares in the last quarter.
-Hedge funds and other institutional investors own 77.89% of the company’s stock.
+Several other institutional investors and hedge funds also recently made changes to their positions in BCPC.
+FMR LLC increased its position in shares of Balchem by 85.3% during the second quarter.
+FMR LLC now owns 408,171 shares of the basic materials company’s stock valued at $38,719,000 after acquiring an additional 187,946 shares during the last quarter.
+Bank of Montreal Can lifted its position in shares of Balchem by 67.2% during the 2nd quarter.
+Bank of Montreal Can now owns 129,260 shares of the basic materials company’s stock worth $11,842,000 after buying an additional 51,953 shares during the last quarter.
+Nuveen Asset Management LLC lifted its position in shares of Balchem by 31.8% during the 2nd quarter.
+Nuveen Asset Management LLC now owns 200,101 shares of the basic materials company’s stock worth $18,982,000 after buying an additional 48,287 shares during the last quarter.
+State of Wisconsin Investment Board lifted its position in shares of Balchem by 390.8% during the 2nd quarter.
+State of Wisconsin Investment Board now owns 55,950 shares of the basic materials company’s stock worth $5,307,000 after buying an additional 44,550 shares during the last quarter.
+Finally, Conestoga Capital Advisors LLC lifted its position in shares of Balchem by 4.8% during the 3rd quarter.
+Conestoga Capital Advisors LLC now owns 931,676 shares of the basic materials company’s stock worth $90,960,000 after buying an additional 43,026 shares during the last quarter.
+Institutional investors and hedge funds own 77.89% of the company’s stock.

+BCPC has been the topic of a number of recent research reports.
+Zacks Investment Research cut shares of Balchem from a “buy” rating to a “hold” rating in a report on Monday.
+BidaskClub cut shares of Balchem from a “hold” rating to a “sell” rating in a report on Saturday, November 7th.
+Finally, HC Wainwright lifted their target price on shares of Balchem from $104.00 to $126.00 and gave the company a “buy” rating in a report on Tuesday, August 4th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $113.33.

-In related news, VP Scott C. Mason sold 3,000 shares of the firm’s stock in a transaction dated Friday, November 13th.
-The shares were sold at an average price of $103.00, for a total transaction of $309,000.00.
-Following the completion of the sale, the vice president now directly owns 9,675 shares in the company, valued at $996,525.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-1.38% of the stock is currently owned by company insiders.
+In other Balchem news, VP Scott C. Mason sold 3,000 shares of the business’s stock in a transaction on Friday, November 13th.
+The shares were sold at an average price of $103.00, for a total value of $309,000.00.
+Following the transaction, the vice president now directly owns 9,675 shares of the company’s stock, valued at approximately $996,525.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 1.38% of the company’s stock.

 About Balchem